Chrysler turbine engines: Testing

-The lack of many moving parts and the lack of liquid coolant eases maintenance, while the exhaust does not contain carbon monoxide, unburned carbon, or raw hydrocarbons.
+The lack of many moving parts and the lack of liquid coolant eases maintenance, while the exhaust does not contain carbon monoxide, uncombusted carbon, or raw hydrocarbons.
 Nevertheless, the turbine generates nitrogen oxides and the challenge of limiting them proved an ongoing problem throughout development.

 The power turbine is connected, without a torque converter, through a gear reduction unit to an only moderately modified TorqueFlite automatic transmission.
 The flow of the combustion gases between the gas generator and free power turbine provides the same functionality as a torque converter but without using a conventional liquid medium.
 Twin rotating recuperators transfer exhaust heat to the inlet air, greatly improving fuel economy.
-Varying stator blades prevent excessive top end speeds, and provide engine braking on deceleration.
+Varying stator blades prevent excessive top end speeds and provide engine braking on deceleration.

 Throttle lag and exhaust gas temperatures at idle plagued generations 1 and 2; Chrysler was able to remedy or mitigate these to some degree.
 Acceleration lag, however, remained a problem, and fuel consumption was excessive, although it improved with each generation.
 Acceleration was excellent provided the turbine was spun up (by applying power) prior to releasing the brakes.
 The Turbine Car also featured a fully stainless steel exhaust system, the exits of which were flat in cross section.
 This was intended to spread the exhaust gases thinly and thus cool them further, in order to allow the vehicle to stand in traffic without risking damage to following traffic.
 The combustor, or burner, was primitive by the standards of modern turbojet engines.
 A single reverse-flow canister featuring a more-or-less standard spark plug for ignition was employed.
 Had the engine been further developed, annular combustion chambers along with a second power turbine might have improved power and economy even more.
 The transmission has an "idle" position instead of "neutral".

-After the user testing period completed, Chrysler collected all of the cars, destroying 40 out of the original 50 Chrysler kept 2,then sending the remaining examples to museums.
+After the user testing period completed, Chrysler collected all of the cars, destroying 40 out of the original 50.
+Chrysler kept two, then sent the remaining examples to museums.